Frequently Asked Questions

 Can the English proficiency requirement be waived?

-The LLM program now offers a two-year program that allows students to complete one year of intensive English language program and foundational concepts of the American legal system through the American English Institute (AEI).
-Upon completion of the first year, students will be required to successfully demonstrate a level of English language proficiency at or above the standard minimum English proficiency requirements for the one-year program.
+No, the LLM program does not have an agreement with any English language school that guarantees admission to the program.
+However, the LLM program offers a two-year program, LLM + Legal English & US Law Foundations, which allows students to complete one year of intensive English language program and foundational concepts of the American legal system.
+Upon completion of the first year, students will be required to successfully demonstrate a level of English language proficiency at or above the standard minimum English proficiency requirements for the General LLM program.

 Will I have to retake the English Language proficiency exam prior to entering the second year of the LLM program?
 What are the minimum scores?

-Yes, upon completion of the first year of the two year program, LLM students will be required to successfully demonstrate a level of English language proficiency at or above the standard minimum English proficiency requirements for the one year program.
+Yes, upon completion of the first year of the LLM + Legal English & US Law Foundations, LLM students will be required to successfully demonstrate a level of English language proficiency at or above the standard minimum English proficiency requirements for the General LLM program.
+The minimum score required on the TOEFL exam is 88, although strong preference is given to applicants with scores over 100.
+The minimum score required on the IELTS is 7.0.
+Students who do not meet the minimum English language requirement within two years of matriculation are not eligible to continue in the LLM program.

 Program Details